 Proving That the “Extraordinary Circumstance” Exception Applies

-You must show that events in your own life (before or after your arrival in the U.S.) directly relate to your failure to file within the one-year filing deadline, and that you filed within a reasonable period after the extraordinary circumstance stopped affecting you.
+For this exception, you must show that events in your own life (before or after your arrival in the U.S.) directly relate to your failure to file within the one-year filing deadline, and that you filed within a reasonable period after the extraordinary circumstance stopped affecting you.
 You must also show that you did not intentionally create such extraordinary circumstances (through your own action or inaction).

 Here are some examples of what might be considered an “extraordinary circumstance,” depending on the totality of the facts of your case: